ashishps1/awesome-low-level-design/problems/library-management-system.md

 # Designing a Library Management System

-This contains the object-oriented design and implementation of a Library Management System (LMS) using Java.
+This article contains the object-oriented design and implementation of a Library Management System (LMS) using Java.

 The LMS is designed to manage library operations, including book inventory, member subscriptions, and book lending processes, using Java's object-oriented features.